-Lowry Nature Center, the first public nature center built in the Twin Cities, is a beautiful, prairie-style building nestled in the middle of the Carver Park Reserve.
-Inside, view seasonal interpretive displays, visit our live animals, observe birds in our wildlife view area, or just relax near the fireplace or on the deck.
+Lowry Nature Center, the first public nature center built in the Twin Cities, is a beautiful, prairie-style building nestled in the middle of Carver Park Reserve.
+View seasonal interpretive displays, visit live animals, observe birds in the wildlife view area, or relax near the fireplace or on the deck.

 The interpretive area also includes two unique play and exploration areas.
 "Habitats" is a play area where children can interact with giant flowers and a "beaver lodge" while learning about animals that would live in those habitats.
 The Nature Exploration Area was created specifically to encourage free play in the outdoors.
 Children can explore, dig and build while adults play along or observe nearby.

 In addition to providing fun and educational programs for school and other groups, Lowry Nature Center is also host to summer camps and birthday parties.

 We rely on the support of volunteers to maintain the high quality programs and operations at our nature centers.
 If you're interested in becoming an important part of our team of volunteers, please contact us.

 A variety of equipment is available for check out or onsite rental during business hours, including Nordic walking poles, nature exploration kits, all-terrain wheelchairs, snowshoes, kick sleds, and downhill sleds.